SenteraLLC/demeter/README_db_setup.md

 The `.env` file holds the credentials necessary to connect to the desired Postgres server (see [python-dotenv](https://github.com/theskumar/python-dotenv) for more information).
 It should never be committed to Github (i.e., should be part of the `.gitignore`).
 See [`.env.template`](https://github.com/SenteraLLC/demeter/blob/main/.env.template) for an example, and ask @tnigon or @marissakivi if you have questions about credentials or set-up.

+You will need the following environments set up to complete these tasks:
+- DEMETER-DEV_AWS
+- DEMETER_DEV_LOCAL
+- DEMETER_DEV_LOCAL_SUPER (this is the postgres user that you set up for your database)

 **.env.template**
 ```bash
 DEMETER_TEST = "{'host':'localhost', 'port':'5433', 'username':'demeter_user', 'password':'abc123', 'database':'demeter-dev', 'schema_name':'test_demeter'}"